-VideoProc Vlogger - Best MP4 Video Editor for Desktop
+VideoProc Converter – Best MP4 Video Editor for Windows and Mac

-VideoProc Vlogger is a powerful GPU-accelerated video processing software designed for Windows and Mac.
+VideoProc Converter is an all-in-one tool that can serve as an MP4 video editor.
 It supports virtually all container formats and codecs, including MP4 container formats and any video files with .mp4 extension, such as HEVC and H.264 encoded videos, 4K/8K UHD videos, 360-degree videos, VR, 3D, and so on.

-With its self-explaining UI and easy workflow, you can start editing videos in minutes even when you use it for the first time.
-In its editing toolkit, you can create videos with either your own ideas for colors, effects, and camera movements or its preset templates for filters, transitions, and motion cropping effects.
+With its self-explaining UI and toolbox, you can start editing or converting MP4 videos in minutes even when you use it for the first time.
+In its editing toolkit, you can find the tools to cut, crop, rotate, add subtitles, apply effects, de-shake, denoise, merge, trim, split, make GIFs, take a snapshot, edit metadata, and more.

 - Versatile MP4 video editing toolkits: cut, merge, crop, filter, denoise, color correction, etc.

-- High Quality Engine to render MP4 videos of the best quality.
+- High Quality Engine to process MP4 videos of the best quality.

-- Full GPU acceleration speeds up MP4 editing real-time faster.
+- Full GPU acceleration speeds up MP4 editing and conversion.

 - Perfect support for MP4 from all devices: GoPro, DJI, iPhone, Sony, Canon, Fuji, etc.